tomamic/fondinfo/cpp/README.md

 - Copy main.cbp into a subfolder
 - Open the new cbp file with CodeBlocks
-- Add all cpp and h file to the project
+- Add all other cpp and h files to the project
+  (Right click on project - Add existing directory)

 ## If you use QtCreator

 - Copy main.pro into a subfolder
 - Open the new pro file with QtCreator
-- Add all cpp and h file to the project
+- Add all other cpp and h files to the project
+  (Menu: Project - Add files recursively)

 ## Create a Python module in Windows